IskraKrasimirova/TrelloApiDemoClean/README.md

 ﻿# TrelloApiDemo
 ## 🔗 Trello API Integration

-This project uses the official [Trello REST API](https://developer.atlassian.com/cloud/trello/rest/) to interact with boards, lists, and cards programmatically.
+This project demonstrates automated interaction with Trello boards, lists, and cards using the official [Trello REST API](https://developer.atlassian.com/cloud/trello/rest/).
+It is designed for testing and learning purposes, with a focus on clean structure, secure configuration, and reproducible results.

 ### 🛠️ Authentication